 Different Types of Child Custody

 If you are separated with your partner or you are planning to file for divorce, deciding child custody will be one of the issues that you will have to deal with during the divorce process.
-In some cases, child custody is usually decided by both parents with no input from the courts.
+In some cases, child custody is usually decided by both parents with no input from the courts or a child custody law firm.
 However, there are special occasions where both parents may fail to agree, a factor that may force the court to intervene.
 Understanding different types of child custody can help you make an informed decision on which option to choose.
 In this article, we are going to focus on different types of child custody available.

 - Joint custody